gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

   * - Admin: Tenant - Impersonate Users
     - None, Full
     - This setting allows or disallows access to impersonate users.
 This selection is located on the |AdmUse| page in the Actions menu.
 When set to Full, Impersonate selection is available.
-    - This permissions allows for users in the Master Tenant to impersonate users of the Master Tenant and Subtenants.
+    - This permission allows for users in the Master Tenant to impersonate users of the Master Tenant and Subtenants.
     - This permission is recommended to be assigned only to Roles utilized within the Master Tenant who are responsible for configuring RBAC or for supporting users.
     - It is recommended this setting be set to None on the Tenant Role to restrict access for Subtenant users.
   * - Admin: Users